Merry Men: The Real Yoruba Demons: Plot

 The film is set in Abuja.
-Four rich men (the Merry Men) seduce powerful women, get contracts from the political elite, steal from the rich, give to the poor and have sex with the hottest women in town.
+Four rich men (the Merry Men) seduce powerful women, and live a Robin Hood-esque life.
+They embody the stereotypical description of a Yoruba demon hence the subtitle of the movie's name.
 They face their biggest challenge yet when they antagonize a notorious and corrupt politician who plans on demolishing a village to build a shopping mall.
 The four men scheme to save the poor people of the village.